What this is

 Policy + technical config

-Content exclusions, org policy, Conditional Access, device compliance, DLP review, audit log shape.
-All written down in the runbook before deploy.
+Content exclusions, org policy, Conditional Access, device compliance, DLP and audit log shape.

 Week 3